Google Maps SEO: Getting Visibility in the Map Pack

 Build Relevant Backlinks

-Building backlinks from other websites to your GBP site helps improve visibility for both organic searches and map listings, so it’s worth investing time in this activity too.
+Building backlinks from other websites to your GBP helps improve visibility for both organic searches and map listings, so it’s worth investing time in this activity too.

 For the Map Pack, the most simple, relevant backlinks to try to get are those from websites of other geographically relevant businesses.
 For example, if your business is in Walnut Creek, and you get a link from another business also located in Walnut Creek or another very nearby city, it’s geographically relevant.